TimoWilhelm/fastapi_azure_starter/README.md

 # Setup

 Run the [Setup Script](./scripts/Setup-Dependencies.ps1) to install the project dependencies.
-This will also create a Python virtual environment you can activate using the `activate` script for your shell in the [venv scripts](./.venv/scripts/) folder.
+This will also create a Python virtual environment you can activate using the `activate` scripts in the [venv scripts](./.venv/scripts/) folder.

 > Make sure to update your editor settings to use the virtual environment to enable linting and autoformatting!